katonage/pluvianus/README.md

 * keyboard shortcuts

 ### Next
+* step through components sorted according to metrics
 * autorange on temporal curves considering all components
 * optional ms and um display on axes
 * Movement correction of raw files from OnACID pipeline
-* step through components sorted according to metrics
+* Edit parameters of the compute menu options
 * beginnar and advanced modes
 * ask for CaImAn dependencies